-Ryan Castillo, Counsel, Mayer Brown LLP
+Ryan Castillo, Partner, Mayer Brown LLP

-Frederick Ryan Castillo is counsel in Mayer Brown's New York office and a member of the Capital Markets practice.
+Frederick Ryan Castillo is a partner in Mayer Brown's New York office and a member of the Capital Markets practice.
 His work focuses on securities and corporate finance transactions.
-Ryan advises issuers, investment banks and sponsors in connection with public offerings and private placements of debt, equity and hybrid securities, including initial public offerings, follow-on offerings, investment grade and high-yield debt offerings, private investment in public equity, tender and exchange offers, consent solicitations, medium term note programs and other capital markets transactions in the United States, Canada and the Euro markets.
+Ryan advises issuers, investment banks and sponsors in connection with public offerings and private placements of debt, equity and hybrid securities, including initial public offerings, follow-on offerings, investment grade and high-yield debt offerings, private investment in public equity, tender and exchange offers, consent solicitations, medium-term note programs and other capital markets transactions in the United States, Canada and the Euro markets.
 He represents companies and financial intermediaries involved in a broad range of industries, including financial services, technology, telecommunications, retail, life sciences, real estate and energy.
+He also advises clients on corporate governance, securities law compliance and general corporate matters.